gsaraivaoficial/bacemaker/README.md

 This project assumes you are using a foot pedal that has 13 pedals, starting and ending with C.

-Change Sustain go to lines 267,..., 281 and edit values, for end test.
+Change Sustain go to lines 267,..., 281 and edit values, test for end.

 !Attention!